TinaGrigorova/baby_growth/README.md

  * Under "Source", click the dropdown menu "None" and select "Main" and click "Save".
  * The page will automatically refresh.
  * Scroll back to locate the now-published site link in the "GitHub Pages" section.

+### Forking the GitHub Repository

+By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

+1. Log in to GitHub and locate [GitHub Repository](https://github.com/TinaGrigorova/baby_growth.git)
+2. At the top of the Repository(under the main navigation) locate "Fork" button.
+3. Now you should have a copy of the original repository in your GitHub account.

+### Local Clone

+1. Log in to GitHub and locate [GitHub Repository](https://github.com/TinaGrigorova/baby_growth.git)
+2. Under the repository name click "Clone or download"
+3. Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type `git clone` and then paste The URL copied in the step 3.
+7. Press Enter and your local clone will be created.

 ---
 ## CREDITS